mawalker/simple-ethereum-network-docker/README.md

 ### @Author Michael A. Walker

-This git repository stores multiple docker image repositories in subfolders.
+#### This git repository stores multiple docker image repositories in subfolders.
+These instructions are universal for every image container here.
+Enter subdirectories for more specific instructions.

 ### How to build the images from the git repository:
 #### Only required if you want to build locally and not download the images from Docker Hub.